Wichita restaurant sells out of food benefitting victims in Beruit

 “My dad is born pretty close to where that happened about an hour and hour and a half away,” said Srour.
 “It has been a part of our culture here and is our entire life.”

-Srour said, “They saw what happened and they know the city they live in and our connection to that place and wanted to help and they did.”
+“They saw what happened and they know the city they live in and our connection to that place and wanted to help and they did,” Srour said.

 “It was just enough an opportunity to get tasty food and help out a good cause,” said customer Sarah Cassman.